UT-Austin-Quantum-Collective/Qiskit-Fall-Fest-2022/README.md

-# Hackathon Details
+# Hackathon and Challenge Rules:
+- All projects must use Qiskit, the open-source SDK for working with quantum computers at the level of pulses, circuits, and application modules.
+You can [learn more about Qiskit and begin getting familiar here](https://qiskit.org/learn/).
 - All projects submitted must follow the hackathon prompt, which we will reveal at the Opening Ceremony on Oct.
 21nd at 5:30 PM
-- All projects must use Qiskit, the open-source SDK for working with quantum computers at the level of pulses, circuits, and application modules.
-You can [learn more about Qiskit and begin getting familiar here](https://qiskit.org/learn/).
-- If you choose to use Azure Quantum: [insert instructions]
+- All submissions must be built using Qiskit for at least 50 % of the code base.
+-	You may use other languages to build your project, but no more than 50 % of your project may be in a language other than Qiskit.
+-	All submissions must be built using an open source license, if applicable
+-	Projects built are owned by the teams which constructed them
+-	Teams must be at least 2 members, but no more than 4 members.
+-	To be eligible for one of our partner challenges, you must run your Qiskit programs on their development environment.
+-	You cannot begin building your project until the Hack-a-thon KICK-OFF on October 21, 5 PM CST
-- You can not start building your project before the Opening Ceremony, and you must submit your project by the deadline.
+- You must submit your project before the provided deadline on October 23rd, 11:59 PM
+-	Full judging criteria can be found [here](https://docs.google.com/document/d/1JuZAMwg3nSKEEUDc5v6ZfVDTGTUzXFXL/edit?usp=sharing&ouid=114487989066989860856&rtpof=true&sd=true)
+-	Projects will be judged by the Officers of UT Quantum Collective following the Guidelines above

 ## Hacking Space:
 Strangeworks info TBD